GigaBash: Development

+On October 20, 2024, during New York Comic-Con 2024, an Ultraman: Rising collaboration DLC was announced.
+Unlike previous DLCs, it introduces only a single character to the roster, the film's titular character (though he is also assisted in battle by the juvenile kaiju Emi).
+Released on November 28, it is available in Japan unlike the first Ultraman DLC pack, but still not in China due to regional restrictions and licensing agreements.

+On May 22, 2025, MechaJURAS, previously a gimmick in one stage, was announced as a playable character, set for release on May 29.

+On October 30, 2025, a Gamera Rebirth collaboration DLC was announced to release on November 20.
+A trailer released on November 13 revealed that the DLC will also come with one of Gamera's enemies, Guiron.

 Reception

 GigaBash received "mixed or average" reviews upon release, according to review aggregator Metacritic.
 Mitchell Saltzman of IGN gave the a game an 7/10 rating, praising the game's simple controls, character movesets and gimmick-filled stages; he concluded that these characteristics made more suited for casual local play than solo or even online play, modes he deemed "at least present and serviceable".